posaune0423/vue-wordpress-theme-sample/README.md

 $ docker exec -it $(docker ps -aqf "name=docker-vue-wordpress-theme-sample_wordpress") /bin/bash
 ```

-#### Here, you are get ready for developing your own awesome theme !
+#### Now, you are get ready for developing your own awesome theme !